-- Satisfaction for helping one of nature’s beautiful creatures.
+- You’ll have the satisfaction for helping one of nature’s beautiful creatures

-- An Official Outdoor News Wood Duck Challenge patch.
+- We will send you the Official Outdoor News Wood Duck Challenge decal.

 The most common drawback of using wood to build duck houses is that when poorly constructed, they will last only a year or two before they literally weather apart at the seams.
 That is why Outdoor News recommend using cedar (rough side out), overlapping and sloping the roof, insetting the bottom, blunting or predrilling and setting all nails (Sheetrock screws also work well), as well as using thin “grip” or “anchor” type cedar shake nails 21⁄2 inches long (except to attach cleat spacer to rear wall, where 11⁄2-inch nails are used).